kent-map/dickens/docs/mobile-landscapes.md

 To repeat.
 It was half term.
 The school was very much closed.
 Memories of an unfortunate encounter with a geography teacher when late for an outreach meeting and spotted climbing a fence.
 But still.

-''You’re a head teacher.
+>You’re a head teacher.
 If we’re caught that will make it all right.

-''No it won’t.
+No it won’t.
 It will make it worse.

-''I could stand on your shoulders and get over the wall.
+I could stand on your shoulders and get over the wall.

-''No you couldn’t.
+No you couldn’t.

 Teachers.
 When all’s said and done, they can’t resist a challenge.
 And so we…